 EXAMINATION OF SPECIMENS

 One of the most difficult problems in the diagnosis of mediastinal tumors can be obtaining an adequate biopsy specimen.
+As some mediastinal tumors are not treated surgically (eg, lymphoma), diagnosis is often attempted with needle core or minimally invasive surgical biopsies.
 Biopsies may be non-diagnostic because the lesion is not sampled adequately or because crush artifact or extensive necrosis, fibrosis, or cystic change obscures the diagnostic lesion.
 (See "Evaluation of mediastinal masses".)